-For students applying to Swarthmore in the 2020-21 and 2021-22 admissions cycles, Swarthmore offers students the option to apply without consideration of their SAT or ACT scores.
-Should you choose to submit standardized test scores, you will have the option to submit scores from multiple exams in the admissions process, self-reported or officially, including the following tests: SAT, ACT, AP exam scores, IB exam scores, PSAT, and PreACT.
+For students applying to Swarthmore in the 2021-22 admissions cycle, Swarthmore offers students the option to apply without consideration of their SAT or ACT scores.
+Should you choose to submit standardized test scores, you will have the option to submit official scores or self-report scores through the applicant portal.

 For more information about Swarthmore’s standardized testing policy, please visit our testing policy page.